fmind/mlops-python-package/README.md

 ### Versioning: [Git](https://git-scm.com/)

 - **Motivations**:
-  - If you don't version your code, you are a fool!
+  - If you don't version your code, you are a fool
   - Most popular source code manager (what else?)
   - Provide hooks to perform automation on some events
 - **Limitations**: